ericchiang/blog/content/post/rust-libs.md

 sudo cp target/release/libpam_totp.so /lib/x86_64-linux-gnu/security/pam_totp.so
 ```

-And write the base32'd TOTP secret to `/etc` (don't actually do this in a real system).
+And write the base32'd TOTP secret to `/etc`.

 ```
 // Is this an HSM?